Zuke's Mini Naturals Training Treats

 Large dogs can handle slightly bigger treats but keep them small for rapid reward delivery.
 Soft treats you can quickly break apart work best.

 At 50-75 lbs, the Collie puts real demands on any dog training treat you buy.
-Durability is not a nice-to-have, it is a requirement.
-Products designed for medium dogs will wear out quickly, and undersized options can be uncomfortable or even dangerous.
-Budget a bit more for products that are genuinely built for this size range.
+Durability isn't a nice-to-have -- it's a requirement.
+Products built for medium dogs wear out fast under this kind of use (I learned this the hard way with Benny).
+Budget a bit more for products genuinely built for this weight class.

 Matching Dog Training Treats to Your Collie's High-Energy Lifestyle